algolia/instantsearch-labs/color-refinement-list/react-instantsearch/README.md

 ## Usage

-Install it with `yarn add instantsearch-color-refinement-list-react` then, use it as simply as:
+Install it with `yarn add @algolia/react-instantsearch-widget-color-refinement-list` then, use it as simply as:

 ```jsx
 import { InstantSearch, Panel } from 'react-instantsearch-dom';